telerik/reporting-docs/knowledge-base/images-are-shrunk-in-docx-xlsx-pptx-formats-on-mac-machines.md

 ## Solution

 The Graph, Map and Barcode items are rendered as **EMF** in OpenXML formats like DOCX, XLSX, PPTX.
-On Mac machines the images may appear shrunk.
+On Mac machines, the images may appear shrunk.
 To avoid the issue, you can force the rendering engine to create Bitmap images instead of EMF by setting the corresponding rendering extension's **UseMetafile** parameter.

 For more details about the settings:
 - [Telerik Reporting Configuration Section](../configuring-telerik-reporting)